thegenemyers/MERQURY.FK/README.md

 * **\<out>.\<asm>.block.N.(pdf | png)**: length histogram of the phase-colored blocks of \<asm> in order of largest to smallest scaled as a function of N# stat.

 * **\<out>.\<asm>.continuity.N.(pdf | png)**: N-plots of haplotype blocks and contigs and if present scaffolds.

-One can select verbose output with -v, .pdf plots versus .png's with -pdf, and which type of plots -- line, fill, or stacked -- with a combination of the flags -lfs.
-If no plot types are set, then all 3 are produced.
-Finally, the -T option controls the number of threads used in those bits of MerquryFK that are threaded, and the -P option is passed through to the calls to FastK so you can specify the temp directory if needed.

-MerquryFK uses the default dimensions and scaling parameters of CNplot, ASMplot, and HAPplot when producing plots and always with the -z option set.
-These settings can be reset by redefining an easily identifiable set of defined constants at the top of the code file MerquryFK.c

 <br>